Capturing Real Life

 We’ve learned that being there is crucial.
-Our immersion techniques help us connect empathically with our research participants, gradually allowing us to imagine the world from their perspective.
+Our immersion techniques help us connect empathically with our research participants, allowing us to approximate their point of view.
 We mix and match and sometimes hybridize techniques depending on our strategic goals.
 Our core approaches include:

 Human Bias Codex

 People rely on scores of cognitive shortcuts to make decisions.
-They're useful especially when: we're pressed for time, don't have enough information, or have too much.
+They're especially useful when: we're pressed for time, don't have enough information, or have too much.
 Research in social psychology and behavioral economics shows that they lead to fairly predictable biases in how we see and experience the world.
-One of our favorites is the Peak-End Rule which says that people tend to recall their peak emotional experience and their ending emotional experience most vividly.
+One of our favorites is the Peak-End Rule which states that people tend to recall their peak and ending emotional experiences most vividly when reflecting on a past occurrence.
 MORE

 Experience is an ongoing modeling of the world over time that we 1) feel in the moment and 2) may reflect on later in different contexts.
 Often researchers focus only on what people feel in the immediate moment and ignore reflections back to that moment.
 But meaningful experiences don't just happen once and then disappear forever.
 They continue to live on through banter, storytelling, daydreams, and in a number of other ways.
 MORE